Safety Advice for Electromagnetic Fields

 Headache Opening of the Blood-brain barrier, effects on the dopamine-opiate systems of the brain, and blood cell clumping.
 See References

-Cardiovascular problems Calcium efflux in animals' hearts; Arrhythmia in animals; Tachycardia in double-blind study with DECT cordless phones (See Magda Havas's video and References.)
+Cardiovascular problems Calcium efflux in animals' hearts; Arrhythmia in animals; Tachycardia in double-blind study with DECT cordless phones (See References.)
 High blood pressure found in double-blind studies (see Devra Davis' book Disconnect).

 Tinnitus A study at the University of Vienna (Hans-Peter Hutter et al, 2010) found that risk of tinnitus increased with years of cell phone use.